densechen/AReLU/README.md

 ### New activation functions

-1. write a python script file under `activations`, such as *new_activation_functions.py*, which contains the implementation of new activation functions.
+1. write a python script file under `activations`, such as *new_activation_functions.py*, which contains the implementation of new activation function.

 2. import new activation functions in [activations/\_\_init\_\_.py](activations/__init__.py), like: